emberimp/NITW-Dialogue-Tool/Readme.md

 ### How To

+  - [Download](releases) the latest version, extract it somehwere and open it
   - Check if the path is correct on the "More" tab
   - Press the "Run Setup" button
   - Once the setup is complete press the "Enable File Watcher" button